-- ➤ Legal name, address, and contact information of the Subleasing entity. - Land and/or Improvement identification, location, and description. - Term of sublease. - Rights, obligations, permitted uses, and limitations of Operator and the subleasing entity. - > Subordination - Defaults, remedies, and termination of Operator and the subleasing entity. - Compliance with the PMCDs and all applicable Legal Requirements. - If subleasing for the purpose of Aircraft storage (Hangar or tiedown): - Aircraft registration number, make, model, and maximum gross landing weight. - Requirement to provide a Certificate of Insurance identifying industry standard liability coverage for the non-commercial Aircraft in compliance with the PMCDs.
+- Legal name, address, and contact information of the Subleasing entity. - Land and/or Improvement identification, location, and description. - > Term of sublease. - Rights, obligations, permitted uses, and limitations of Operator and the subleasing entity. - Subordination - Defaults, remedies, and termination of Operator and the subleasing entity. - Compliance with the PMCDs and all applicable Legal Requirements. - Total administrative costs associated with processing and issuance of the Sublease COP. - If subleasing for the purpose of Aircraft storage (Hangar or tiedown): - Aircraft registration number, make, model, and maximum gross landing weight. - Requirement to provide a Certificate of Insurance identifying industry standard liability coverage for the non-commercial Aircraft in compliance with the PMCDs.